rabbitmq/rabbitmq-website/site/ssl.md

 A Trust Manager is used by a peer to manage remote certificates.
 During TLS connection/session negotiation, the trust manager will control which certificates are trusted from a remote peer.
-Trust managers can be used to implement any certificate chain verification logic
+Trust managers can be used to implement any certificate chain verification logic.

 A Key Store is a Java encapsulation of the certificate store concept.
 All certificates must either be stored into a Java-specific binary format (JKS)